-To achieve these maturity levels Virtualware implemented a number of programs during this phase of the roll-out.
+To achieve these maturity levels VirtualWare implemented a number of programs during this phase of the roll-out.
 The following initiatives were adopted;

-- Create well defined security requirements and testing program for all projects; - Create and implement a incident response plan; - Reviewed existing alerts procedure for applications and document a process for capturing events; - Create a customer security white-paper on deploying applications security; - Review existing security spend within projects and determine if appropriate budget has been allocated to each project for security; - Implement the final education and awareness programs for application roles; - Complete a long term application security strategy roadmap for the organization.
+- ◆Create well defined security requirements and testing program for all projects; - ◆Create and implement a incident response plan; - ◆ Reviewed existing alerts procedure for applications and document a process for capturing events; - Create a customer security white-paper on deploying applications security; - ◆Review existing security spend within projects and determine if appropriate budget has been allocated to each project for security; - ◆Implement the final education and awareness programs for application roles; - ◆ Complete a long term application security strategy roadmap for the organization.

-In previous phases Virtualware had released a formal incident response plan for customers to submit vulnerabilities found with their code.
-During this phase, Virtualware took the results of the submitted vulnerabilities and conducted assessments of why the problem occurred, how and attempted a series of reporting to determine any common theme identified amongst the reported vulnerabilities.
+In previous phases VirtualWare had released a formal incident response plan for customers to submit vulnerabilities found with their code.
+During this phase, VirtualWare took the results of the submitted vulnerabilities and conducted assessments of why the problem occurred, how and attempted a series of reporting to determine any common theme identified amongst the reported vulnerabilities.

-As a part of the ongoing effort to ensure applications are deployed internally securely as well as on customer networks, Virtualware created a series of white-papers, provided to customers based on industry standards for recommended infrastructure hardening.
+As a part of the ongoing effort to ensure applications are deployed internally securely as well as on customer networks, VirtualWare created a series of white-papers, provided to customers based on industry standards for recommended environment hardening.
 The purpose of these guidelines is to provide assistance to customers on the best approach to deploying their applications.

-Virtualware implemented during this phase a short CBT based training so that existing and new developers could maintain their skills in application security.
+During this phase, VirtualWare implemented a short computer based training module so that existing and new developers could maintain their skills in application security.
 It was also mandated that all "application" associated roles undertake a mandatory I day course per year.
 This was completed to ensure that the skills given to developers were not lost and new developers would be up skilled during their time with the company.

-One of the final functions implemented within Virtualware was to complete a "AS IS" gap assessment and review, and determine how effective the past 12 months has been.
+One of the final functions implemented within VirtualWare was to complete a "AS IS" gap assessment and review, and determine how effective the past 12 months had been.
 During this short program questionnaires were sent to all team members involved as well as a baseline review against SAMM.
-The weaknesses and strengths identified during this review were documented into the final strategic roadmap for the organization and the next twelve months strategy was set for Virtualware.
+The weaknesses and strengths identified during this review were documented into the final strategic roadmap for the organization and the next twelve months strategy was set for VirtualWare.

 A significant amount of internal resources and costs were invested in this phase of the project.
-There were three different types of costs associated with this phase including.
+There were two different types of costs associated with this phase.